-When it comes to gaming, Windows OS by Microsoft is the most popular option out there.
+When it comes to OSes for gaming, Windows OS by Microsoft is the most popular option out there.

 No seriously, you can’t even imagine PC gaming without Windows.
 Yes, there are some other options in the form of OS X and Linux, but they support very limited number of games.